M-Functionals of Multivariate Scatter: -functionals of location and scatter

 with

 and

 \end{Remark}

-\section{$\bs{M}$-Functionals of Location and Scatter}
+\section{$\boldsymbol{M}$-functionals of location and scatter}

 Now we return to the estimation of location and scatter as in Section~\ref{subsec:LocationScatter}.
-For convenience we restrict our attention to multivariate $t$ distributions with $\nu \ge 1$ degrees of freedom.
+We restrict our attention to $M$-functionals derived from multivariate $t$-distributions with $\nu \ge1$ degrees of freedom.
 That means, for an arbitrary distribution $P$ on $\R^q$ we consider

 as in \eqref{eq:def L 2}, where